cfpb/consumerfinance.gov/TEST.md

 # Accessibility Testing

+Run the acceptance tests with an `--a11y` flag (i.e. `gulp test:acceptance --a11y`)
-Whenever `gulp test:acceptance` is run, every webpage is checked for WCAG and Section 508 compliancy using Protractor's [accessibility plugin](https://github.com/angular/protractor-accessibility-plugin).
+to check every webpage for WCAG and Section 508 compliancy using Protractor's [accessibility plugin](https://github.com/angular/protractor-accessibility-plugin).

 If you'd like to audit a specific page, use `gulp test:a11y`: